AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 - Effectively present the objectives and purpose of the lab and any equation or concept you need.

 ###Experimental Procedure
-- Provide some details about the experiment and methodology and why you chose your particular setup
+- Provide some details about the experiment and methodology and why you chose your particular setup.

 ###Results
 - Provide plots and pictures to illustrate your results.
 You are free to use whatever plotting program you wish, but your TA's recommend using Matlab.